How Long Does THC Stay in Your System?

 It’s important to note that these detection windows are estimated averages and can vary depending on several factors, including individual metabolism, weight, age, frequency of use, and other variables.
 Different rapid tests and lab testing facilities may also have different cut-off levels for positive results, which can also affect the relevant detection window and is key to understanding how long THC stays in your system.

 For workplace drug testing, the optimal detection time will cover the whole 8-hour plus workday.
-This acts as a deterrent to workplace cannabis use, mitigates safety risks, and provides fairness to legal users that consume on their own time.
+This will act as a deterrent to workplace cannabis use, mitigate safety risks, and provide fairness to legal users who consume on their own time.
 It requires accurate, easy-to-collect, rapid, on-site technology.
-Saliva testing is the only method that can meet these requirements.
+Saliva testing is becoming the best method to meet all of these requirements, and if a screening comes back non-negative, a lab confirmation is often best practice.
+For additional information of how the cannabis concentration reduces over time, please see our FAQ section or click the link, Oral Fluid Detects Recent Cannabis Use.

 Sources: